Jaakkosa/SquarewarGIT/README.md

 <body style = "background-color: green">
  <div style = "color: gray;">
 <h2 style = "font-family: Fantasy;">
- Squarewars is player vs player offline game where gamers get to test their reaction times against their peers.
+ Squarewars is a player vs player offline game where gamers get to test their reaction times against their peers.
 Objective of the game is to click the appeared square before your opponent does.
 </h2>
  </div>
 <div style = "display: flex; justify-content: center; align-items: center; width: 100%; height: 20%; background-color: green;">